Cervical Cancer: Treatment, Procedure, Cost and Side Effects

 Last Updated: Oct 18, 2021

 Cervical cancer is a type of cancer that occurs in the cells of the cervix.
 Cervix is located in the lower part of the uterus that connects to the vagina.
 Cervical cancer is one major cause of cancer and cancer caused deaths in women.
-Cervical cancer is caused when the cells in the cervix are infected by high-risk types of HPV or human papillomavirus.

 Early-stage cervical cancer generally do not produce any signs or symptoms.
 Signs and symptoms start to develop when the cells start affecting the surrounding cells of the cervix.
 Signs and symptoms of cervical cancer include abnormal pain, heavy abnormal discharge, pain during urination etc. Symptoms of more-advanced cervical cancer include vaginal bleeding after intercourse, between periods or after menopause, watery, bloody vaginal discharge that may be heavy and have a foul odor and severe pelvic pain or pain during intercourse.